-Jump to Where Do I Want to Live? on p.
-44. Review the cost-of-living table.
+Jump to Where Do I Want to Live? on page 50 in the Career Compass.
+Review the cost-of-living table.

-Using the cost-of-living table on page 44, answer the following questions:
+Activity 13.2 Using the cost-of-living table on page 50, answer the following questions:

-1. What is the average price for a half-gallon of whole milk in Wilmington?

-2. What is the average monthly rent for a two-bedroom apartment in each of f these cities:
+- 1. What is the average price for a half-gallon of whole milk in Wilmington? - 2.
+What is the average monthly rent for a two-bedroom apartment in each of these cities: